Table of Contents

 4.1.8 Pipe Materials

 The pipeline is made up of joined pipes and other inline components.
-As stated in section 812 of ASME B31.8, the pipeline can be made of steel materials, ductile iron materials, plastic materials or combination of materials.
+As stated in section 812 of ASME B31.8, the pipeline can be made of steel materials, ductile iron materials, plastic materials or a combination of materials.
 However, most of the gas distribution pipelines are made of steel pipes.

-Steel pipes manufactured as per the following standards API 5L, ASTM A53/A53M, ASTM A106/A106M, ASTM A134 and other standards stated in section 814.1.1 may be used for the pipelines.
+Steel pipes manufactured according to the following standards—API 5L, ASTM A53/A53M, ASTM A106/A106M, and ASTM A134—and other standards stated in section 814.1.1 may be used for the pipelines.

 Section 814.3 section of ASME B31.8 permits the use of plastic pipes.
-Plastic pipes and components manufactured following any of the under-listed standards may be used
+Plastic pipes and components manufactured following any of the under-listed standards may be used.

-Thermoplastic pipe, tubing, fittings, and cement conforming to ASTM D2513 may be used, however, they shall be produced following the in-plant quality control program recommended in Annex A3 of the specification
+Thermoplastic pipe, tubing, fittings, and cement conforming to ASTM D2513 may be used.
+However, they shall be produced following the in-plant quality control program recommended in Annex A3 of the specification.

 4.1.9 Pipeline Route